calvinsant/gulp-template/README.md

 6. Configure gulp.js directories to match the current project.
 7. Within gitbash run "gulp watch".

-Now, all of your specified style and js files will automatically minified, concatinated and exported to your specified location in your projects root directory upon save!
+Now, all of your specified style and js files will automatically minified, concatinated and exported to your specified location in your projects roo upotn save!